Updated on by Asher Fergusson

 5. Should I look for AC powered or USB?

-To provide power for the speakers, there are a few options.
-AC power plugs into a wall outlet.
+Speakers get their power in a few different ways.
+AC power is pretty common and plugs into a wall outlet.
 USB can plug into your computer or a wall charger.
-While USB generally means fewer cords on your desk, it does not provide the same amount of power as AC, and therefore speakers using USB tend to produce less bass and lower volume.
+While USB generally means fewer cords on your desk, it does not provide the same amount of power as AC, so speakers using USB tend to produce less bass and lower volume.

 6. How loud are computer speakers?